ctrl-vi/cse480e-accessibility/GSBA Accessibility Assessment/GSBA UARs.md

 Guidelines violated: WCAG 2.1; 3.1.1 (Language of Page), 3.1.2 (Language of Parts).
 This is a major issue as it can disrupt the use of screen readers.

 ### Severity
-#### Severity Rating: 3
+#### Severity Rating: 3/5

 #### Frequency

-This is an extremely common issue that will be faced by anyone using the webpage, as annotating the language ensures ANYONE using AT is getting information in the correct language.
-However, this webpage is the member login, thus whenever the user wants to log-in to edit or access their membership, they'll have to face this issue.
+This is an extremely common issue that will be faced by anyone using the member login, thus whenever the user wants to log-in to edit or access their membership, they'll have to face this issue.

 #### Impact